-If you are abroad, you should apply for a national visa to the Lithuanian Embassy, and if you are in Lithuania, you should apply for a temporary residence permit to the migration service that provides services in the territory where you intend to reside.
+If you are abroad, you should apply for a national visa to the Lithuanian Embassy, and if you are in Lithuania, you should apply for a temporary residence permit to the Migration department that provides services in the territory where you intend to reside.

 May I work during studies?

 Yes.
 During the period of studies, you have the right to work.

 Can I stay in Lithuania after completing my studies?

 Yes.
 After completing your studies, you have the possibility to request to issue the temporary residence permit for a period of 12 months in order to be able to search for a job and take up employment or take-up activity as self-employed person.